Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning

-This enhances robustness and strengthens the ability to retrieve the true underlying signals from noisy data.
-Moreover, elements in the dictionary often carry semantic meaning.
-The idea of reconstructing data by combining dictionary elements makes the model's behavior more interpretable.
+This parsimonious design enhances robustness and strengthens the ability to retrieve the true underlying signals from noisy data.
+Moreover, elements in the dictionary can be visualized as important route segments on the road map, making the model's behavior interpretable.

-This work is the first to apply dictionary learning and sparse recovery for trajectory generative models.
+To our knowledge, this work is the first to introduce dictionary learning and compositional learning approaches in trajectory generative models.
 We validated our approach on two real-world datasets and the experiments revealed that our method generates data more similar to the real data compared to other methods under different levels of noise.
 Additionally, we further verify the effectiveness of our method in downstream tasks including data recovery and conditional generation.

-Overall, our main contributions can be summarized as follows: \begin{itemize} \item We propose a robust trajectory generation framework that combines the powerful distribution-fitting capabilities of VAE model with the robustness of sparse dictionary learning.
+Overall, our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*,itemindent=0pt] \item We propose a data-efficient and robust trajectory generation framework that integrates the classic VAE model with the compositional representation provided by pathlet dictionary learning.
 Bernoulli sampling is introduced to the VAE reparameterization step to generate binary data.